melt-umn/ableC-tensors/docs/FeatureSet.md

   `Where` goes through each boolean in a1.
 If it is true, it puts the corresponding element in a2 into a4.
 If it is false, it puts the corresponding element in a3 into a4.
-It is similar to a giant `if then else` statement for an array.
+It is basically a giant `if then else` statement for each element in an array, using three arrays to form a new one.

-  Format and idea for where is taken from SAC.
+  Format and idea for `where` is taken from SAC.

 - `Fold :: (*(fun int i1, int i2 -> int i3), array a1, array a2) -> (array a3)`